 Compensation, Benefits and Place of Work

-Compensation will depend on skills, but will start in the range of $25-40/hour depending on skills and experience.
-Large raises in the first year are typical for excellent work.
+Compensation will start in the range of $25-33/hour ($36 in Washington, D.C.)
+Large raises in the first year are common.
 Our benefits program includes medical, dental, and disability insurance; a 401(k) program; subsidized and pre-tax transit benefits; paid sick leave; and paid time off.

-This position will require working out of our Washington, D.C., area office, located in Arlington, Virginia’s Crystal City area.
-JWA does allow employees to set work schedules that include working from home or other locations for some of their work time, but employees will be expected to work in the Washington, D.C., area office for most of their work hours.
-This position will likely require occasional travel, to work with clients directly, a few times per year, and a trip to Portland to work with staff in our main office once or twice a year.
+This position will require working out of either our Portland, Oregon (Inner Southeast) or Arlington, Virginia (Crystal City).
+JWA allows employees to set work schedules that include working from home or other locations for some of their work time, but employees will be expected to work in their primary office for most of their work hours.
+This position will likely require occasional travel, to work with clients directly, a few times per year, and, potentially, travel for training or conference, once or twice a year.

 How to Apply